Instrumental Lessons with Pelican Music

 Please note: All children will need access to their own instrument for practice outside of the lessons.

-When can you start learning an instrument?
+When can I start learning an instrument?

 Violin, Viola, and Cello